Xvnc − the X VNC server

 −AcceptPointerEvents

-Accept pointer press and release events from clients.
+Accept pointer movement and button events from clients.
 Default is on.

 −AcceptKeyEvents